bdgwallet/buildabitcoinwallet-swiftui/README.md

-# mybitcoinwallet - Swift
+# Build a bitcoin wallet with SwiftUI

-The code used in the Build a bitcoin wallet app with SwiftUI guide.
+The code used in the [Build a bitcoin wallet app with SwiftUI]() guide.

 ### Dependencies